 COMM 4285 Women and Minorities in Media (3) The study of women and minorities, their contributions and images, in a variety of media.
-Prerequisite: COMM 1000 or COMM 3000 or consent of instructor.
+Prerequisite: COMM 1000 or COMM 3000 or instructor consent.

 COMM 4290 Special Projects in Mass Communication (1-3) Individual study/research in mass communication.
 May be repeated for a maximum of 3 semester hours.
 Prerequisite: Written consent.

 COMM 4295 Internship (1-6) A practical training experience for the application of mass media and/or public relations principles.
 May be repeated for a maximum of 6 hours.
-Prerequisites: completion of the preadmission requirements for internship placement and departmental approval.
+Prerequisites: Completion of the preadmission requirements for internship placement and department consent

 COMM 4300 Special Projects in Speech Communication (1-3) May be repeated for a maximum of 6 semester hours.
-Prerequisite: written approval of department chair.
+Prerequisite: Written approval of department chair.